-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

 McWilliams picks inexperienced backline

-O'Brien will be earning her fourth cap as part of a backline that only has a combined 32 international appearances but McWilliams insists that he has no fears over the apparent lack of experience behind the scrum.
+O'Brien will be earning her fourth cap as part of a backline that only has a combined 32 international appearances, but McWilliams insists he has no fears over the apparent lack of experience behind the scrum.

 "No. I mean that.
 These are the right players right now.
 They're available.
 They are the way to go.
-They are talented, hard-working.
+They are talented, hard-working," he said.

 "You've got a group of young Irish women who have been brave this week in terms of looking inside themselves as individuals and as a group.
 To see their response, these are the right people."

-A crowd of around 6,000 is expected to attend the game in Cork and McWilliams says that has further boosted his players' morale.
+A crowd of about 6,000 is expected in Cork and McWilliams believes that has further boosted his players' morale.

 "It's a chance for us to show our growth as a group and show that we're on the right path.
 If we do that, I think it's going to be a good day."